Institute of Applied Physics

 phone: +(373) 22 738150

 fax: +(373) 22 738149

-The workshop will include plenary talks by well-known researchers in various multidisciplinary areas as well as invited and contributed talks on specific border research topics.
-A poster section will be organized as well.
-More concretely, the Humboldt-Kolleg will mainly focus on multidisciplinarities involving the following research topics:
+The workshop included plenary talks by well-known researchers in various multidisciplinary areas as well as invited and contributed talks on specific border research topics.
+A poster section was organized as well.
+This Humboldt-Kolleg mainly focused on multidisciplinarities involving the following research topics:

 Why multidisciplinary ?